You are here:

 Schedule an appointment with relevant members of staff

-During the school day, staff have numerous demands on their time, so you'll want to be sensitive to this.
-Someone usually acts as the go-between when arranging visits, for example a member of administrative staff, so they should be able to help you.
+During the school day, staff have many demands on their time, so you'll want to be sensitive to this.
+Someone usually acts as the go-between when arranging visits – for example, a member of administrative staff, and they should be able to help you.

 Find a mutually convenient time